LCSB-BioCore/COBREXA.jl/docs/src/tutorials/1_loading.md

 Number of metabolites: 72
 ```

-If the file type can not be guessed from the file extension, use either of the
+If the file type can not be guessed from the file extension, use any of the
 specific loader functions:

 - [`load_sbml_model`](@ref) for SBML